alexthorp97/Random-Messages-/README.md

-# Randome messages - codecademy project
+# Random messages - codecademy project

 This project will randomly produce a message when ran, it will provide reason for why someone was late to an event.